code-correct-collective/C3.Blocks.EntityFramework.Testing/README.md

             }
         );
     }
-    // Other test remove fro brevity
+    // Other test remove for brevity
 }
 ```